eweser/eweser-db/README.md

 ## ACL - Access Control, Privacy and Sharing

 Building on top of Matrix allows for advanced ACL features right out of the box.
 All ACL happens on the `room` level.
 Users can decide which apps or other users have read or write access to which rooms simply by using Matrix's built in privacy control features and by inviting or kicking out other users in the room.
-The exact mechanics for how to achieve this are still being worked out.
-See "App development strategy, user consent" below.

 ## User owned

-Matrix currently is a 'federated' system, working towards 100% user-owned and decentralized.
+Matrix is a 'federated' system, working towards 100% user-owned and decentralized.
 When a user signs up to the DB they must provide a Matrix `homeserver` url.
 The user's data lives on the home server so at first glance it appears that the server owns the data and this is no different than facebook servers owning/controlling the data.

 The first big difference is that users can sign up using a self-hosted homeserver or a homeserver of their choice that they trust more.

 Another key distinction is that with end to end encryption enabled (coming soon), the homeserver cannot read any of the data.

 Thirdly, because of Matrix's federated model, users could have a second homeserver that connects to each of their rooms, and their data would be stored on both, decreasing centralized control.

+In the future, Matrix has plans to roll out full P2P functionality, which would allow each device to act as its own homeserver.

 EweserDB also plans to increase user ownership by making backing up and restoring the user's data easy and automatic.
 Backups could be through a traditional provider like dropbox or web3 options like IPFS (through [pinata](https://pinata.cloud)) or Ethereum (through [swarm](https://ethersphere.github.io/swarm-home)).